-- A. The property is divided into lots of 35 acres or greater; - B. The property is developed pursuant to §5.9, Rural Land Use Process; or - C. The parcels have public water and sewer service, are zoned UR-1 Residential, UR-2 Residential, UR-3 Residential, MR-Multi-Unit Residential, or-MHP Manufactured Housing Park, or MHP-P Manufactured Housing Park Preservation and are located outside growth management areas, in which case they may be developed through the subdivision process described in §6.5, Land Division Procedures.
+- A. The property is divided into lots of 35 acres or greater; - B. The property is developed pursuant to §5.9, Rural Land Use Process; or - C. The parcels have public water and sewer service, are zoned UR-1 Residential, UR-2 Residential, UR-3 Residential, MR-Multifamily Residential, or MHP Manufactured Housing Park, and are located outside growth management areas, in which case they may be developed through the subdivision process described in §6.5, Land Division Procedures.